Hitler's SS: Portrait in Evil: Karl Hoffmann

 Just four years later, Karl is again arrested, this time by the Gestapo for making inquiries in the SA crushing of the trade unions in 1933.
-During the union actions, Karl's former employer and family friend Rudolf Longner (played by actor Ivor Roberts) was seriously paralyzed and used a wheelchair.
+During the union actions, Karl's former employer and family friend Rudolf Longner (Ivor Roberts) was seriously paralyzed and used a wheelchair.
 After Longner's death, Karl seeks justice against the original SA soldiers who caused the injuries.
 However, when Karl attempts to make a statement at a local Ordnungspolizei police station, he is told that he will be reported to the Gestapo and "They won't like your story, they won't like you either."
 Karl insists on making his statement anyway, and is subsequently arrested.

-To avoid a return trip to a Concentration Camp, Karl is drafted into the Wehrmacht and serves as an ordinary Soldat in the German Army.
+To avoid a return trip to a concentration camp, Karl is drafted into the Wehrmacht and serves as an ordinary Soldat in the German Army.
 After service in Poland, Karl participates in Operation Barbarossa, shortly after which he is commissioned as a lieutenant and later receives a further promotion to Oberleutnant.
 This is the extent of Karl's military career, as he deserts shortly after the Third Battle of Kharkov.
 From this point on, Karl moves about Germany on false travel papers, narrowly avoiding arrest after the July 20th plot.
 Karl is the only member of his family to survive the war in 1945.